dogecoin/dogecoin/doc/README_windows.txt

 The software automatically finds other nodes to connect to.
 You can enable Universal Plug and Play using a menu entry or set your firewall to forward port 9333 (TCP) to your computer so you can receive incoming connections.
-DogeCoin works without incoming connections, but allowing incoming connections helps the DogeCoin network.
+Dogecoin works without incoming connections, but allowing incoming connections helps the Dogecoin network.

 See the bitcoin wiki at:
   https://en.bitcoin.it/wiki/Main_Page